Soyuz TM-23: Experiment Supplies

-Spacehab Module Work
+Spacehab module work

 On flight days 4, 5 and 7, the crew worked on the Biorack in the Spacehab module in the Orbiter payload bay.
 The Biorack contained eleven experiments to investigate the effects of microgravity and cosmic radiation on plants, animal tissues, bacteria, and insects.
 The various experiments were designed by France, Germany, the U.S., Switzerland and the Netherlands.

-Pre-EVA Procedures
+Pre-EVA procedures

 In preparation for the EVA, Atlantis's cabin air pressure was lowered from 14.7 to 10.2 psia. the hatches were closed between Mir and Atlantis and Atlantis and Spacehab throughout the EVA to allow for sustained cabin depressurization.
 The Mir crew, including Lucid, stayed inside Mir and the Atlantis crew stayied inside the Orbiter cabin, with Ronald Sega coordinating the space walk activities from inside.

-SAFER Backpacks Worn
+SAFER backpacks worn

 Attached to their regular portable life support system backpack, Godwin and Clifford donned new self-contained backpacks with propulsion systems to allow enough free-flight capability to return an un-tethered astronaut to the spacecraft in an emergency.
 The device, called the Simplified Aid for EVA Rescue (SAFER), was designed for EVAs on docked vehicles which would be unable to quickly retrieve a drifting spacewalker.
 The backpack was test-flown on STS-64 in September 1994.

-First EVA by U.S. Astronauts at Mir
+First EVA by U.S. astronauts at Mir

-On March 27, Godwin and Clifford performed their 6-hour EVA in Atlants' cargo bay and on the exterior of the Mir Docking Module.
+On March 27, Godwin and Clifford performed their 6-hour EVA in Atlantis' cargo bay and on the exterior of the Mir Docking Module.
 Their major task was to secure four experiment canisters to handrails on the docking Module.
 The experiments, collectively called the Mir Environmental Effects Payload (MEEP), were designed to record data on orbital debris, and to test potential International Space Station materials by exposing them to the low Earth orbit environment.
 The four passive experiment canisters would be retrieved by a later STS crew after almost 2 years of data collection.
-During their work on the Docking Module, the astronauts also evaluated new tether hooks and foot restraints that could be sued on both Mir and Shuttle Orbiter exteriors, prototypes of International Space Station EVA equipment.
+During their work on the Docking Module, the astronauts also evaluated new tether hooks and foot restraints that could be used on both Mir and Shuttle Orbiter exteriors, prototypes of International Space Station EVA equipment.
 They also retrieved the Mir-mounted camera that had been used in docking alignment during STS-74 in November 1995.

-Atlantis Leaves Mir Again
+Atlantis leaves Mir again

 The STS-76 and Mir 21 crews bid each other farewell on the morning of March 28.
 They closed the hatches to their spacecraft, and the astronauts began preparations for undocking and return to Earth.
 With the steering jets to both spacecraft shut down, Atlantis separated from the Mir Docking Module.
 Then Chilton reactivated the jets and slowly moved away from Mir.
 At 600 feet out, he began a fly-around, circled the station twice while the crews took pictures of each other's spacecraft, then moved to another orbit.